1. Information About Us

 - to notify you about changes to our service;

 - to ensure that content from our site is presented in the most effective manner for you and for your computer.

 - We have a legal obligations under the money laundering regulations 2007 to identify and verify its customers and perform ongoing monitoring on customer data.
 As part of customer identification ("KYC") procedures we collect personal information and in some cases sensitive personal information, such as phone numbers, e-mail addresses and financial details, along with identification information such as date of birth, residential address and nationality.
 We may also hold personal information (including sensitive personal information) obtained through publicly available sources such as credit agencies, media publications and company registries.

-- In the interests of fraud prevention and the prevention of financial crime(s) your customer identification data will be shared with third parties who perform monitoring services on behalf of Learning Enterprises Organisation Limited.
+- In the interests of fraud prevention and the prevention of financial crime(s) your customer identification data will be shared with third parties who perform monitoring services on behalf of LEO.

 - Your personal data will only be shared in accordance with data protection laws were deemed necessary and where third parties are providing services to us as part of our ongoing services and in order to satisfy our legal and regulatory obligations and/or provision of our ongoing services to clients.